 Newbie players on Easy, and even experienced players on Normal can suffer devastating defeats in the first sector if they get bad luck or pick the wrong ship.
 The Captain's Edition Game Mod makes it even harder.

 The Engi B cruiser starts with only one crew member.
 If your first jump results in an event with options that can result in crew loss, it's possible to die right there and then for an instant game over, without even getting into a battle.

 Psychic Powers: Slug crewmen use these, revealing enemy and ally crew positions even if your ship's sensors are damaged.
 They can also see into adjacent rooms.
-Essentially, they have lifeform-detecting Psychic Radar.
+Essentially, they have life form-detecting Psychic Radar.
 In Advanced Edition, their status as telepaths make them immune to mind control.

 Purely Aesthetic Gender: Human crew can be male or female, giving them different sprites.
 The alien races all either don't have gender, or they just look the same, with Palette Swaps to tell them apart.
 Going by the various in-game texts, Engi and Zoltan seem to be the former, and Mantises, Slugs, and Rockmen (and the Rockmens' ancestors, the Crystals) are likely the latter.
-Slugs, the Lanius and Crystalmen are anyone's guess.
+The Lanius are anyone's guess.

 Ramming Always Works: One hostile encounter involves a Mantis pirate ship decorated with Rock body parts.
 If you're flying the Rock Cruiser, you get the option to "ram the bastards" before the fight, disabling their engines.
 Justified in that the Rock Cruiser's Rock Armor can totally take it.